tianjianl/tianjianl.github.io/_news/icml.md

 related_posts: false
 ---

-[SimpleMix](https://arxiv.org/abs/2505.02363) has been accepted to ICML 2025 !!
-In this work, we studied the interplay between on- and off-policy data in preference optimiation.
+[SimpleMix](https://arxiv.org/abs/2505.02363) is accepted to ICML 2025 !!
+In this work, we studied the interplay between on- and off-policy data in preference optimization.